MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 **Employee cases**

-Lists all the cases that have been created.

 > [!div class="mx-imgBorder"]
 > ![List of Employee cases](media/health-safety-employee-cases.png "List of Employee cases")

+- **Dashboard** - Provide a clean and simple dashboard which gives you a way to manage your workload.

-In the Employee Cases component, we have three views with different filters:
+- **Employee Cases** - List of all the employee cases current open.
+The employee cases have three views with different filters:

-- **My Employee Cases**: Filtered by owner and only shows active cases.
+   - My Employee Cases: Filtered by owner and only shows active cases.
 This is the default view.

-- **Active Employee Cases**: Shows all the active employee cases.
+   - Active Employee Cases: Shows all the active employee cases.
 An employee case is considered active when the status field value is set to active.
 Active Employee Cases are limited to one per employee.

-- **Closed Employee Cases**: Shows all the closed employee cases.
+   - Closed Employee Cases: Shows all the closed employee cases.
 An employee case is considered closed when it is made inactive either by the case manager or through the process.

 > [!div class="mx-imgBorder"]
 > ![Employee cases](media/health-safety-employee-case-view-myemployeecases.png "Employee cases")